Strawberry River (Utah)

 The Strawberry River is an 18 mi river located in eastern Utah, United States.

 Description

 Strawberry River's headwaters is located in the Wasatch Mountains of the western Uintah Basin.
 The river flows south into Strawberry Reservoir, then through Soldier Creek Dam.

-The first 8 mi below Soldier Creek Dam is owned by the Bureau of Land Management, and is one of Utah's most productive brown and cutthroat trout fisheries, and was one of the first waters in Utah to be designated a Quality Fishing Stream.
+The first 8 mi below Soldier Creek Dam is owned by the U.S. Bureau of Reclamation, and is one of Utah's most productive brown and cutthroat trout fisheries, and was one of the first waters in Utah to be designated a Quality Fishing Stream.
 This part of the river can only be accessed by a trail that runs along the north bank.
 No motorized vehicles are allowed.